TrogonStack/aipm/docs/reference/cli-commands.md

 ### `sync`

-Sync all enabled plugins from marketplaces to `.cursor/marketplace/`.
+Sync all enabled plugins from marketplaces to `.cursor/` (commands, rules, agents, skills, hooks).

 **Usage**: